magento/merchdocs/src/system/data-import-product-images.md

 ## Method 1: Import Images from the Local Server

-1. On the Magento server, upload the image files to the `var/import/images` folder or its subfolder, for example, `var/import/images/product_images` folder.
+1. On the Magento server, upload the image files to the `var/import/images` folder or its subfolder, for example, `var/import/images/product_images`.
 This is the default root folder for importing product images:

     ```
     <Magento root folder>/var/import/images